We tackle critical technology, information and supply chain issues, working to find innovative solutions to operational and management challenges.

 The goal of the project is to rationalize outdated and overly numerous operational metrics.
 The project team will interview key stakeholders for input on critical business objectives and the corresponding linkage to supply chain metrics.
 The team will also conduct research on KPIs used by companies with world-class supply chains.

 Emerson Project: Assessment of Key Supplier Capabilities at Emerson

 BCTIM and Emerson will be co-sponsoring this research project.
 The main objective of this project is to develop a comprehensive framework to record, quantify, and project current and future key supplier capabilities in the Emerson supply chain.
 This framework will be used for assessment and planning activities by the Emerson supply chain group.

 Express Scripts Inc. Project: Global Supply Chain Analysis and Industry Trends

 This research project studies the impact of globalization and a current state analysis on the pharmaceuticals industry.
-Project involved analysis of representative companies in Big Drug, Generics & Biotech segments of the pharmaceuticals industry as well as distribution and clinical manufacturing organizations.
+Project involved analysis of representative companies in Big Drug, Generics and Biotech segments of the pharmaceuticals industry as well as distribution and clinical manufacturing organizations.

 Monsanto Project: Supply Chain Assessment Tool

 Monsanto is migrating from a system with largely independent functions such as logistics, packaging, and transport to a classic supply chain organization.
 The developed SCAT gives a snapshot of the current state of the Monsanto supply chain as well as providing a means for Monsanto to benchmark it's existing activities against best practices.